SeisSol/SeisSol/Documentation/off-fault-receivers.rst

 The receivers files contain the time-histories of the stress tensor (6 variables) and the particle velocities (3).
 Currently, there is no way to write only a subset of these variables.

-Receiver time-histories are normally written at the end of the simulation, but this can be changed by setting :code:`ReceiverOutputInterval = 10.0`.
-Here the output is written every ReceiverOutputInterval seconds.
+The variable :code:`ReceiverOutputInterval` (in the section :code:`Output` of the :ref:`parameter-file`) controls the frequency of flushing receiver time-histories.
+If not specified, they are written at the end of the simulation.

 Rotational Output
 -----------------